555Viktor/odin-sign-form/README.md

 [![Screenshot](assets/sign-up-preview.png)](https://555viktor.github.io/odin-sign-up/)

+## Live Preview
+Check out the deployed project here: https://555viktor.github.io/odin-sign-up/ or click the image.

 ## Project Overview
 This is a frontend-only **Sign-Up Page** created as a **CSS exercise** for **The Odin Project**.
 The page is designed to be user-friendly and responsive, allowing users to enter information and interact with the sign-up form.
 It emphasizes CSS styling techniques to achieve a smooth UI/UX.

-## Live Preview
-Check out the deployed project here: https://555viktor.github.io/odin-sign-up/

 ## Features
 The sign-up form includes the following fields and options: